nLab quantum gravity

 Aspects of gauge invariance:

-A brief survey of the relevant mathematical issues with more pointers to the literature is in
+A brief survey of the relevant mathematical issues with more pointers to the literature:

 The rigorous construction via causal perturbation theory of quantum gravity as a perturbative quantum field theory around Minkowski spacetime is spelled out in